VSCode For Python

 Create a directory (lets say

-) in your workspace (basically anywhere you want to keep all your code), this will be your project name -
+python-hello-world) in your workspace (basically anywhere you want to keep all your code), this will be your project name -

 Open the folder using

-using File → Open -
+VSCodeusing File → Open -

 Create a folder inside your root folder created above and name as messages